diogro/expressionVariance-manuscript/main.md

 ## Does biological function explain variance in expression?

-To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (about ~560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
+To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
 This allowed us to establish the representative functions of these consistently high and low-variance genes.
-In total, using a Benjamini-Hochberg (BH) adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see supporting table 1 for a complete listing).
+In total, using a Benjamini-Hochberg (BH) adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see S2 Table for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (fig. \ref{fig:go_tails}A).
 In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes ($p < 10^{-3}$).
 Among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (fig. \ref{fig:go_tails}B); and accordingly we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes ($p < 10^{-3}$).